I am a Suburban Witch longing for more than what Capitalism has to offer, cultivating a relationship with garden and

-I am an animist, and have been my whole life, but I started calling myself a witch at the age of 12.
-I had always felt an affinity for the spirits, for animals and for plants, and from the earliest of times I remember always collecting feathers, from the garden, from the school yard, from the side of the road, they had always held magic for me, even before I understood how deeply powerful that magic was.
+I am an animist, and have always viewed the world through Animist eyes, but I started calling myself a witch at the age of 12.
+I had always felt an affinity for the spirits, for animals and for plants.
+From the earliest of times I remember always collecting feathers- from the garden, from the school yard, from the side of the road- they had always held magic for me, even before I understood how deeply powerful that magic was.

 As a child, before discovering Witchcraft and paganism I had many powerful dreams.
 Magic was in my blood, in my bones, and I had to express it, let it out.
 The spirits were calling and I had to answer.
 I had lived in the liminal spaces that are governed the spirit world- a haunted home filled with a darkness that turned into a vortex of destruction and desolation, and a home filled with the magic and power of the nature spirits.